-(bb) "infiltration rate" means the rate of water entry into the soil expressed as a depth of the soil - (bb) "infiltration rate" means the rate of water entry into the soil expressed as a depth of water per unit of time (e.g., inches per hour). - (cc) "invasive plant species" means species of plants not historically found in California that spread outside cultivated areas and can damage environmental or economic resources.
+(aa) "hydrozone" means a portion of the landscaped area having plants with similar water needs and rooting depth.
+A hydrozone may be irrigated or non-irrigated. (bb) "infiltration rate" means the rate of water entry into the soil expressed as a depth of water per unit of time (e.g., inches per hour).

+(cc) "invasive plant species" means species of plants not historically found in California that spread outside cultivated areas and can damage environmental or economic resources.
 Invasive species may be regulated by county agricultural agencies as noxious species.
-Lists of invasive plants are maintained at the California Invasive Plant Inventory and USDA invasive and noxious weeds database. - (dd) "irrigation audit" means an in-depth evaluation of the performance of an irrigation system conducted by a Certified Landscape Irrigation Auditor.
+Lists of invasive plants are maintained at the California Invasive Plant Inventory and USDA invasive and noxious weeds database.

+(dd) "irrigation audit" means an in-depth evaluation of the performance of an irrigation system conducted by a Certified Landscape Irrigation Auditor.
 An irrigation audit includes, but is not limited to: inspection, system tune-up, system test with distribution uniformity or emission uniformity, reporting overspray or runoff that causes overland flow, and preparation of an irrigation schedule.
-The audit must be conducted in a manner consistent with the Irrigation Association's Landscape Irrigation Auditor Certification program or other U.S. Environmental Protection Agency "Watersense" labeled auditing program. - (ee) "irrigation efficiency" (IE) means the measurement of the amount of water beneficially used divided by the amount of water applied.
+The audit must be conducted in a manner consistent with the Irrigation Association's Landscape Irrigation Auditor Certification program or other U.S. Environmental Protection Agency "Watersense" labeled auditing program.

+(ee) "irrigation efficiency" (IE) means the measurement of the amount of water beneficially used divided by the amount of water applied.
 Irrigation efficiency is derived from measurements and estimates of irrigation system characteristics and management practices.
 The irrigation efficiency for purposes of this ordinance are 0.75 for overhead spray devices and 0.81 for drip systems.